 So this is a beginner's guide to backlinks, the types of backlinks we should build and how you kind of should start going about brainstorming to finding links.
 So I hope you found this educational, I hope you found it helpful.
 Go out there do some research on your own, find some great areas where you can connect online, create some great backlinks, improve your search results, but even more important, it should improve your relationships with people on the web who have like minds, just like you.

 When you are building links for your website you got to be very precise on what you do.
-Every marketeer worth their salt knows what a backlink is.
+Every marketer worth their salt knows what a backlink is.
 Building backlinks can quickly become a minefield of mistakes and mishaps for the uninformed SEO.
-Check out this step-by-step process on how to build backlinks the right way in 2018.
+Check out this step-by-step process on how to build backlinks the right way.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.